 Before I got pregnant, I realized there were generally two ways birth was depicted by movies, friends and family.

 This is how it’s portrayed in movies.
-The woman is treated as a thing to be protected, the baby extracted.
+The woman is treated as an object to be protected, the baby extracted.
 There often isn’t a smidgen of power, amazement or wonder.
 At least not from the mother.
 Usually the OB and doctor look pretty proud, though.

 Yes, birth can be scary – especially if its led by an OB who doesn’t offer much in explanation of what’s happening to your body (or what they’re doing to your body).
-But it can also be extremely empowering – one of the biggest achievements in life, even.
+But it can also be extremely powerful – one of the biggest achievements in life, even.

 I wanted to birth, as in the verb.

-The juxtaposition of both these images – a woman innocent, naive even, and then “needing to be delivered” – bothered me.
+How our mainstream culture sees birth – a woman as innocent, naive even, and then “needing to be delivered” – bothered me.

-The images came up in other places, too, right out of nurses’ mouths.
+These dehumanizing views come up in other places, too – like right out of nurses’ mouths.